Source File

 That is progress.
 It is also a stricter test.

-Reuters reported in February that Chinese vendors were moving quickly in humanoid robotics while commercialization and cost questions remained unsettled.
+Rest of World reported in 2026 that Chinese humanoid vendors were moving quickly while commercialization, customer demand, and the Tesla Optimus comparison remained unsettled.
 AgiBot's recent disclosures do not settle those questions.
 They do show what better evidence looks like:

 • a measurable benchmark result